walkandride/H1B-ViSA-Project/README.md

 3. The pipelines would be run on a daily basis by 7 am every day.

-> The workflow process completes in about 10 minutes on modest hardware.
-Daily updates followed by reprocessing should result in minimal downtime for the user.
+> The workflow process completes in under 20 minutes on modest hardware.
+Daily updates followed by reprocessing during off-hours should result in minimal downtime for the user.

+4. A new dataset is discovered.

+> Airflow's flexible workflow management allows the easy addition of new files.

+> First create a staging table to hold the file contents by updating `create_staging_tables.sql`.
+Then update the H1B-Visa DAG:
+> 1.  create a `StageToPostgresOperator` operator for the new staging table,
+> 2.  create a  `DataQualityOperator` operator for the new staging table,
+> 3.  update `sql_queries.py` and create a new class constant to create and populate the truth table from this staging table,
+> 4.  create a `TruthToPostgresOperator` operator to call the class constant from the above step,
+> 5.  update the `truth_dict` and/or `dq_checks` hash maps in the H1B-Visa DAG to perform any quality checks,
+> 6.  update `create_relations.sql` to define the new table's primary key, constraints, and indexes.

 ## Findings